barahona-research-group/PyGenStability/README.md

 # PyGenStability
-Python wrapper of the generalised Louvain code of Micheal Schaub at https://github.com/michaelschaub/generalizedLouvain with python code to run various versions of Markov Stability.
+Python wrapper of the generalised Louvain code of Michael Schaub at https://github.com/michaelschaub/generalizedLouvain with python code to run various versions of Markov Stability.

 Installation
 -------------